anhaidgroup/active_matcher/doc/usage-guides/usage-guide-cluster.md

 ```
 active_learner = EntropyActiveLearner(model, labeler, batch_size=10, max_iter=50, parquet_file_path='labeled-data.parquet')
 ```
-The columns in the parquet are '_id', 'id1', 'id2', 'features', and 'label'. ‘_id’ is an index for the record, ‘id1’ is the id of the record in Table A, ‘id2’ is the id of the record in Table B, ‘features’ is the feature vector for the ‘id1’ and ‘id2’ record, and ‘label’ is a number with 1.0 indicating a match and 0.0 indicating a non-match.
+The columns in the parquet are '_id', 'id1', 'id2', 'features', and 'label'. ‘_id’ is an index for the record pair, ‘id1’ is the id of the record in Table A, ‘id2’ is the id of the record in Table B, ‘features’ is the feature vector for the ‘id1’ and ‘id2’ record, and ‘label’ is a number with 1.0 indicating a match and 0.0 indicating a non-match.

+Note that the file that you specify (such as 'labeled-data.parquet') must be a parquet file.
+In general, the file storing the labeled data (if any) is specified by 'parquet_file_path' (the default value of which is 'active-matcher-training-data.parquet').
+So when ActiveMatcher starts, it will look for this file and load the labeled data from the file (if exists).

+Note also that currently we do not save tuple pairs that have been labeled 'unsure' by the user.
+In the future the code will be modified to also save these tuple pairs.